 In discussion with my guidance counsellor on this project, it is revealed:

 Governments devise schemes to avert this damage and save the dwindling forest areas, vegetation, and fauna.
 Tribal human beings have an excellent understanding of forest vegetation and fauna, which can be productively utilised.
 All the tribal humans ought to be employed by the government to expand and protect the forests and their wildlife until their descendants grow to be higher educated and diversify into industrial and service sectors.

 After discussing this project with friends and peers, they have individual opinions and recommendations.
 They are given below:

 There should be a field trip to reserved and protected forests arranged by schools and colleges.

 Awareness should be spread across the nation about bamboo and forests

-My profound gratitude to all the faculty members of the department, for their timely assistance and encouragement throughout my research work.
+My profound gratitude to all the department faculty members for their timely assistance and encouragement throughout my research work.

-It gives me immense pleasure to take the opportunity to all the people who are directly or indirectly involved in the completion of my project based on Bamboo densities are higher in reserved as compared to protected forests.
+It gives me immense pleasure to take the opportunity to all the people directly or indirectly involved in completing my project based on Bamboo densities being higher in reserved compared to protected forests.

 Name of School/College